-The purpose of the Annual Meeting is to take action on the following:

-- Proposal 1: To elect two Class II directors, as nominated by the Board of Directors, to hold office until the 2023 Annual Meeting of Stockholders or until their successors are duly elected and qualified. - Proposal 2: To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2020. - Proposal 3: To approve an amendment to the aTyr Pharma, Inc. 2015 Stock Option and Incentive Plan to increase the number of shares of common stock reserved for issuance thereunder by 350,000 shares. - Proposal 4: To approve an amendment to the Company's Restated Certificate of Incorporation to increase the authorized number of shares from 10,714,286 to 21,425,000. - Proposal 5: To approve the authorization to adjourn the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of Proposal 3 or Proposal 4. - To transact such other business as may properly come before the Annual Meeting or any adjournment or postponement of the Annual Meeting.

-The two Class II directors that are up for election are: Timothy P. Coughlin and Jane A. Gross, Ph.
+- The purpose of the Annual Meeting is to take action on the following: - Proposal 1: To elect two Class II directors, as nominated by the Board of Directors, to hold office until the 2023 Annual Meeting of Stockholders or until their successors are duly elected and qualified. - Proposal 2: To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2020. - year ending December 31, 2020.
+Proposal 3: To approve an amendment to the aTyr Pharma, Inc. 2015 Stock Option and linentive Plant to increase the number of shares of common stock reserved for issuance thereunder by 350,000 shares.
+Proposal 4: To approve an amendment to the Company's Restated Certificate of Incorporation to increase the authorized number of shares from 10,714,286 to 21,425,000. - to 21,425,000.
+Proposal 5: To approve the authorization to adjourn the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of Proposal 3 or Proposal 4.
+To transact such other business as may properly come before the Annual Meeting.
+The two class II directors that are up for election are: Timothy P. Coughlin and Jane A. Gross, Ph.
 D.

-The Board of Directors of the Company recommends a vote "FOR" all nominees for director and "FOR" each proposal.

-This proxy, when properly executed, will be voted in the manner directed herein.
+- The Board of Directors of the Company recommends a vote "FOR" all nominees for director and "FOR" each proposal. - This proxy, when properly executed, will be voted in the manner directed herein.
 If no direction is made, this proxy will be voted "FOR" all nominees for director and "FOR" each proposal.
 In their discretion, the Named Proxies are authorized to vote upon such other matters that may properly come before the Annual Meeting or any adjournment or postponement thereof.

-You are encouraged to specify your choice by marking the appropriate box (SEE REVERSE SIDE) but you need not mark any box if you wish to vote in accordance with the Board of Directors' recommendation.
+You are encouraged to specify your choice by marking the appropriate box (SEE REVERSE SIDE) but you need not mark any box if you wish to vote in accordance with the Board of Director's recommendation.
 The Named Proxies cannot vote your shares unless you sign and return this card.

-To attend the meeting and vote your shares in nerson, please mark this how
+To virtually attend the meeting via lire webcast and vote your shares cellue, please mark link box.